jmburges/iOSPrework/README.md

 intermediate, and then advanced items.

 If you have questions on any of the material, or think one of the items linked isn't the best representation of a topic, raise an issue!
-If you have aditions you'd like to add send me a pull request.
+If you have additions you'd like to add send me a pull request.

 Also get